-Students who interrupt their studies for longer than three semesters must reapply for admission and are subject to the catalog in use at the time of reenrollment.
+Students who interrupt their studies without an approved Leave of Absence must reapply for admission and are subject to the catalog in use at the time of reenrollment.
 This includes the responsibility to meet any changes in the program they are pursuing.